pimvanhespen/go-pi-lcd1602/README.md

 The timing in this library is optimized to run as smoot as possible.
 (It takes **~40 microseconds** to write one character to the LCD, opposed to many online examples taking **5-10 milliseconds**).

-## Fun
+## Animated
-You can use **Animations** (see animations.go, and examples/slide.go) to slide text into and out of the LCD.
+You can use **Animations** (see animations, and examples/animations.go) to slide text into and out of the LCD.

-This library is built using [Stian Eikelands go-rpio library](https://github.com/stianeikeland/go-rpio).
+You can also create your own animations by implementing the `Animation` interface.

+## Changelog
+### 5 / 11 / 2018
+- Fixed boot bug: The LCD used to randomly show garbled data.
+It's fixed
+- Better implementation of animations.
+Animations are now locked to a single line, allowing for animating both lines concurrently
+- Added an example for the new animations

 ## Usage